 3. More Time

-Everyone has different reasons for wanting more free time from university obligations, whether it is for work, hobbies, family, or others.
+Everyone has different reasons for wanting more free time from university obligations, whether for work, hobbies, family, or enrolling in two colleges for earlier graduation.
 In this regard, since online programs don’t require commuting, they can often save time.

 Apart from generally having more time, you will also have the opportunity to think thoroughly before sharing your opinion or your argument on a particular subject.
 Additionally, sometimes there is no real-time classroom, and you will have time to construct an idea the best way you can before you share it with your professor and classmates.